 El Niño events have far-reaching implications for weather patterns, global temperatures, and the increased risk of wildfires.
 As the world prepares for the potential development of an El Niño in the coming months, the need for effective early warning systems becomes paramount to protect our community, environment, and assets.

-exci’s AI-powered early wildfire detection system has undergone extensive training using vast datasets, including over one billion ground-based camera images and over 500,000 satellite images annually.
+exci’s AI-powered early wildfire/bushfire detection system has undergone extensive training using vast datasets, including over one billion ground-based camera images and over 500,000 satellite images annually.
 This training enables the system to achieve exceptional accuracy and speed in detecting the presence of smoke and heat, even for small fires as tiny as a garden shed.
 The system can automatically identify these fires within minutes of ignition, with an extremely low false positive rate.
 Furthermore, exci processes a staggering amount of data, handling over 2.5 million images daily.
 This abundance of data allows for continuous improvement of its advanced machine learning models, resulting in faster and more precise fire detection with high geospatial accuracy.

 exci stands out as the only early wildfire detection system that has been successfully deployed on a large scale.
 With nearly 1,000 cameras covering over 130 million acres in California and commercial deployments in Australia encompassing over 25 million acres of forestry and plantations, exci has proven its effectiveness in real-world scenarios.